 To learn more about what a Lyft and Uber accident lawyer could do for you or to schedule a free consultation with our law firm, contact us today.

-Our phone lines are open 24 hours, 7 days a week.
+Our phone lines are open 24 hours, 7 days a week, so call today to speak to a Tampa personal injury lawyer.

 What Should I Do if My Uber or Lyft Driver Causes an Accident?